You are here

 Extending Voter Registration Because of a Website Crash

-On the last day of voter registration, the state’s online registration website crashed, and state officials had no authority to extend the registration deadline as a remedy.
+On the last day of voter registration in 2016, a commonwealth’s online registration website crashed, and commonwealth officials had no authority to extend the registration deadline as a remedy.
 Two organizations and two prospective voters filed a federal complaint, and the district judge granted a brief extension to voter registration, to which state officials agreed.
+Again in 2020, a federal district judge granted a registration extension because the website crashed on the last day of registration.

 Topics: Registration procedures; voting technology.